lostpebble/react-validate/example/src/examples/simpleWithErrors/README.md

 One of the easiest ways to provide error feedback is to place `<ErrorMessage>` components inside of `<Validate>` components.
 These components will become visible or hidden according to the error settings you've set via props on the `<Validate>` component.
 By default, `<ErrorMessage>` will only display its contents when focus is lost and the input is found to be invalid.

+This component and the input component can also be placed in any order inside of the `<Validate>` component, as shown in this example.

 ### ** A look at the`<ErrorMessage>` component**